 Set An Account Lockout Threshold

 The lockout threshold is the number of unsuccessful log in attempts that a user can carry out before their account is locked.
 Most security guidelines suggest a lockout period of 15 minutes after 5-10 unsuccessful attempts to avoid accidental lockout.
-Alternatively, you can increase the time delay after each unsuccessful log in attempt rather that outright locking the account – this is called “throttling”.
+Alternatively, you can increase the time delay after each unsuccessful login attempt rather than outright locking the account – this is called “throttling”.
 This technique helps protect against brute force attacks, while giving users multiple chances to correctly remember their password and avoiding having to recover a user’s account.

 Enable Inactive Account Locking